ZeusCodes-Official/DS-Olympus-/README.md

 #### For DataScience

+1. Make an Issue for each problem you are looking to solve.
+(For example, if you have 2 projects in mind, one from machine learning and deep learning, make sure you make different issues for each.)

+2. Make sure you use correct labels for you problem, "machine learning" and "deep learning" is available in the labels tab.
+Make sure you are using them.

-1. Find great problems related in various fields <Br>
+2. Find great problems related in various fields <Br>
 ✅ Machine Learning <br>
 Machine learning projects will be under "machineLearning" folder.<br>
 ✅ Deep Learning (Image Recognition, Natural Language Processing, etc)<br>
 Deep learning projects will be under "deepLearning" folder.

-2. Use "camelCase" for the folder you will be creating - example Project "Hand sign detection" in camelCase will be "handSignDetection".
+3. Use "camelCase" for the folder you will be creating - example Project "Hand sign detection" in camelCase will be "handSignDetection".

-3. The folder should contain - <br>
+4. The folder should contain - <br>
 ✅ Jyputer Notebook (complete explanation and code to the problem)<br>
 ✅ Dataset (if it it less than 100MB), Also if you have problems uploading the file or bandwidth issue, make sure you make a section about dataset in Jyputer notebook <br>

+5. PR's will be merged only if the syntax provided above ^ is followed.
 <Br>